wanghaisheng/responsive-landing-page-starter/content/blog/en/translating-sms-messages-with-azure-translator-text-dr.md

 ---
 title: Translating SMS Messages With Azure Translator Text
-description: How to create an inbound Nexmo SMS webhook and translate the message into English using the Azure Translator Text.
+description: How to create a Vonage inbound SMS webhook and translate the message into English using the Azure Translator Text.
 thumbnail: /content/blog/translating-sms-messages-with-azure-translator-text-dr/TW_Translate-SMS_1200x675.png
 author: kellyjandrews